javonfloyd/javonfloyd/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically to utilize machine learning in security.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## Skills